-A mere 45 minutes north of Houston Texas is the green expanse of Sam Houston National Forest (SHNF).
+A mere 45 minutes north of the Houston, Texas city limits is the green expanse of Sam Houston National Forest (SHNF).
 This 162,000 acre forest of southern pine, hardwoods, and shallow creeks gives local hunters an excellent habitat for hunting recreation.
 The forest supports a rich and diverse wildlife population, including many protected species.
 Since the Fall of 1998 I've spent many days in the SHNF hunting white-tailed deer, feral hogs, and eastern gray squirrels.
-Texas residents who possess a valid Hunting License and Annual Public Hunting Permit may hunt legal game throughout the SHNF.
-The Texas Public Lands Hunting Program provides hunters with access to nearly 1,000,000 acres of hunting land in Texas.
+Texas residents who possess a valid Hunting License and Annual Public Hunting Permit can hunt legal game throughout the SHNF.
+The Texas Public Lands Hunting Program provides hunters with access to nearly 1,000,000 acres of land.

 IT'S ABOUT RECREATION - If you use the SHNF you will eventually come across other people who are in the forest doing what they enjoy - Birdwatchers, Hikers & Backpackers, Horseback Riders, Boy Scouts and Girl Scouts, and Families out having a day together in the woods.
 The SHNF is a multi-use Federal property and so you will never know who you might encounter in the forest.
-A hunter, carrying a long rifle, shotgun and/or pistol, can be a startling sight for some people.
+A hunter, carrying a rifle, shotgun and/or pistol, can be a startling sight for some people.
 They might even be fearful of you and consider you to be a threat.
-You represent all hunters when you come across other folks in the forest, so always be respectful and polite.
-Smile, say "hello" and ask if they need any help or assistance.
-Leave a good impression with anybody you encounter.
+YOU REPRESENT ALL HUNTERS when you come across other folks in the forest, so always be calm, respectful, and polite.
+Smile and say "hello", ask if they need any help or assistance.
+Go out of your way to help them if they need assistance and leave a good impression.

 HUNTING LICENSE & APHP - You must possess a State of Texas Hunting License and Annual Public Hunting Permit to hunt in the National Forest locations in Texas.
 The water-resistant license document also displays information regarding the tags and permits that you purchased when purchasing your annual hunting license.
 Upon purchase of the annual public hunting permit you will receive a Map Booklet from the TPWD which contains maps and information regarding each Public Hunting site in the State of Texas.
 The cost of the Annual Public Hunting Permit is $48.